lbnl-science-it/scienceit-docs/docs/hpc/rocky8-migration.md

 # :simple-rockylinux: Migrating to Rocky Linux 8

+!!! warning "Rocky 8"

-The process of [logging in to Lawrencium](accounts/loggingin.md) after upgrade to Rocky Linux 8 remains the same i.e. `ssh username@lrc-login.lbl.gov`.
-The job submission process using [slurm](running/script-examples.md) also remains the same.
+    On the first week of July 2024, the operating system of Lawrencium login and compute nodes were updated to Rocky Linux 8.
+The process of [logging in to Lawrencium](accounts/loggingin.md) after upgrade to Rocky Linux 8 remains the same.
+The job submission process using [slurm](running/slurm-overview.md) also remains the same.
 See [example slurm](running/script-examples.md) job submission scripts.
+There are, however, important changes that users need to be aware of which are listed below.

 ## New Software Module Farm